The role of non-affine deformations in the elastic behavior of the cellular vertex model: Conclusions

 In this paper we studied the linear response of the 2D vertex model by calculating the shear modulus, bulk modulus, Young's modulus and Poisson's ratio, using a mean-field approach that allows for a class of non-affine deformations, which agree well with numerical simulations.
 We also provide approximate expressions in the limit of high and low rigidity ratio.
 Our calculations match previous results showing a rigidity transition controlled by purely geometric effects and tuned by the target shape index $p_0$.

-For $p_0 < p_* = 3.772$, the ground state configuration of the tissue is a regular hexagonal lattice of cells with area and perimeter different from their target value.
-In this regime, referred to as the incompatible, the tissue is rigid, with a gapped or prestressed ground state and finite shear modulus.

-For $p_0 > p_*$, the cells can attain their target area and shape index and there is a continuum manifold of degenerate zero energy states corresponding to deformed hexagons and parametrized by the angle $\phi$ between adjacent sides of the $6$-sided polygon (Fig.~\ref{fig:3}a), with $\phi\in[2\pi/3,\phi_m(p_0)]$.
-The tissue is soft because it can accommodate shear deformations with no energy cost by simply finding a new (deformed) zero energy state, i.e., by changing its shape.
-For $\phi>\phi_m(p_0)$ the tissue stiffens and acquires a finite shear modulus.
-The angle $\phi_m$ can therefore be interpreted as the threshold of shear-induced stiffening of the liquid state, as first mentioned by \cite{farhadifar2009dynamics}, and recently shown by \cite{huang2021shear}.

-The linear response of the tissue to a uniaxial strain reveals a subtle behavior.
-In the compatible regime the tissue has vanishing Young's modulus and Poisson's ratio is $\nu = 1$, indicating that the tissue area is conserved.
-It is important to note, however, that the linear elastic response depends on the protocol of the deformation: the Young's modulus indeed vanishes if the tissue is allowed to change its shape in response to a uniaxial strain, but if the tissue is constrained to retain its shape when stretched uniaxially, then one would measure a finite Young's modulus.

-In the incompatible regime, the Poisson's ratio can become negative at small $p_0$ and intermediate values of the rigidity ratio.
-This arises because for small cell area upon stretching in one direction the cell has to increase its height in the other direction to maintain its area fixed to the target value.
+For cells in the incompatible case, $p_0 < p_* \approx 3.772$, the tissue has a finite shear modulus which decreases with $p_0$.
+For cells in the compatible case, $p_0 > p_*$, the shear modulus becomes zero for all $p_0$.
+However, when the tissue is constrained by the deformation, we find a stiffer mechanical response to shear in the incompatible case, and the compatible case can have a finite shear modulus, which depends on the initial configuration of the cells, and that increases with $p_0$.

-The bulk modulus of the tissue has a jump discontinuity at the transition point $p_0=p_*$, where it changes from a larger value in the solid state to a smaller value in the soft state.
-This discontinuity arises again because cells in the compatible regime can change shape to to maintain their perimeter under small changes in area.
-In contrast, in the incompatible regime cells must increase their perimeter away from the preferred value, resulting in an increase in energy.
+The bulk modulus of the tissue increases with $p_0$ in the incompatible regime, and then has a jump discontinuity at $p_0 = p_*$, where it changes from a larger value in the solid state to a value of $1$ in the fluid state.
+In the incompatible case, cells perimeters increase upon isotropic expansion of the tissue, but in the compatible regime cells can change shape to preserve their perimeter under small changes in area.
+However, this discontinuity is not observed when the tissue is constrained.
 We also find that in the incompatible regime, the bulk modulus can decrease below $1$ for small rigidity ratio.
 This indicates that cell contractility can reduce the stiffness of the tissue, resulting in a larger bulk modulus in the ``soft'' phase than in the ``solid'' phase.